 Fun as that word may be to say out loud, buttwink while squatting under load can be bad news.
 “That’s when your hips stop moving and your start compensating with your back instead,” says Dagher.
 Disc injuries or even fractures of the spine can result.

-The buttwink is why you should not view the weighted ass-to-grass squat as something you need to aspire to.
+The buttwink is why you should not view the weighted deep squat as something you must perform.

 As McGill says, a lot of great ATG squatters “chose their parents wisely.”